MYMY-young/nn/_pages/about.md

 **🎓 Education**

-  M.S. in Department of Artificial Intelligence at Sogang Univ.<br>(Mar.
+  M.S. in Department of Artificial Intelligence at Sogang Univ.(Mar.
 2023 - )
-  B.S. in Department of Computer Science and Engineering at Sogang Univ.<br>(Mar.
+  B.S. in Department of Computer Science and Engineering at Sogang Univ.(Mar.
 2019 - Present)

 **📗 Research Interest**